 The Durban CoP also agreed the Durban Platform for Enhanced Action - to all intents and purposes an agreement to start again and produce a new "protocol, [another] legal instrument, or an agreed outcome with legal force..." by 2015, to take effect in 2020.

 There is a great deal to be resolved - mitigation, adaptation, finance, technology transfer, capacity building, compliance mechanisms and institutional arrangements - and at this stage there are more questions than answers.
-Interestingly, the new mechansim would not some into force until 2020 - the year by which developed countries are recommended to have already reduced emissions by 25-40%.
+Interestingly, the new mechanism would not come into force until 2020 - the year by which developed countries are recommended to have already reduced emissions by 25-40%.

 The Kyoto mechanisms are the cap-and-trade based International Emissions Trading (IET) and the project-based models of the Clean Development Mechanism (CDM) and Joint Implementation (JI).